Training-Free Rate-Distortion-Perception Traversal With Diffusion: Experimental Results

 \textbf{Pre-trained Diffusion Models:} We utilize various open-source diffusion models, including multiple versions of Stable Diffusion (SD) \cite{StableDiffusion} and Flux \cite{Flux}.
 We adopt the CUDA-accelerated PFR algorithm from \cite{DiffC_Pretrain}.
 In Appendix~\ref{App-subsec-KD-more-results}, we provide a detailed comparison of the compression and reconstruction performances across different models (e.g., SD-1.5, SD-2.1, SD-XL, and Flux).

 Notably, both Stable Diffusion and Flux are \emph{latent} diffusion models, which operate in the latent space of a pre-trained autoencoder.
 Although our theoretical results are derived for the original source space, experimental results demonstrate that our scheme remains effective in the latent space.
-Specifically, it can flexibly navigate the RDP plane by adjusting the time index $t$ and the score-scaling parameter $\rho$ in the score-scaled PF-ODE (\ref{SS_General_ODE}).
+Specifically, it can flexibly navigate the RDP surface in the image space by adjusting the time index $t$ and the score-scaling parameter $\rho$ in the latent space.
 The influence of these two parameters on RDP metrics is consistent with the trends observed in the CIFAR10 dataset.
 Corresponding figures and tables are provided in Appendix~\ref{App-subsec-KD-more-results}.

-\textbf{Benchmark:} We compare our method against several baselines.
-For HiFiC \cite{mentzer2020HiFiC}, we use three pre-trained models provided in their official repository: HiFiC$^{\text{Lo}}$, HiFiC$^{\text{Mi}}$, and HiFiC$^{\text{Hi}}$, targeting different compression rates.
-For CDC \cite{yang2023_ConditionalDiffusionC}, we include six models trained by the authors: three focused on distortion (CDC$^{\text{Lo}, p=0}$, CDC$^{\text{Mi}, p=0}$, CDC$^{\text{Hi}, p=0}$) and three on perception (CDC$^{\text{Lo}, p=0.9}$, CDC$^{\text{Mi}, p=0.9}$, CDC$^{\text{Hi}, p=0.9}$).
-DDCM \cite{DDCM_compression} also utilizes pre-trained diffusion models for image compression.
-We employ their official implementation and the same SD-2.1 model for a fair comparison.
-We include BPG as a comparison with classical compression methods. \emph{Note that HiFiC and CDC achieve only a single point on the RDP surface per model.}
+\textbf{Baselines:} We compare our method against several baselines.
+For HiFiC \cite{mentzer2020HiFiC}, CDC \cite{yang2023_ConditionalDiffusionC}, and DLF \cite{xue2025_DLF}, separate models trained with different weighted objectives are required to operate at different points on the RDP plane.
+We use their official implementations and released pretrained models.
+StableCodec \cite{Zhang2025_StableCodec}, OneDC \cite{xue2025_OneDC}, and RDEIC \cite{li2025_RDEIC_TCSVT} leverage pretrained diffusion models but require additional trained modules or adapters that must be retrained or tuned for each RDP operating point.
+For each method, we use the official implementation and corresponding pretrained modules, with the same diffusion backbone when applicable.
+DDCM \cite{DDCM_compression} and original DiffC \cite{DiffC21,DiffC_Pretrain} use pretrained diffusion models and can adapt to different rates without retraining, but they lack a mechanism to control the DP tradeoff.
+Note that the original DiffC is a special case of our framework at $\rho=1$.

 \textbf{Achievable RDP Regions:} Figure \ref{Fig_KD_RDP} visualizes the RDP tradeoff traversed by our proposed scheme on the Kodak and DIV2K datasets.
-As $t$ increases, the RDP curves shift downward and shrink, indicating that the tension between distortion and perception is more pronounced at lower bitrates.
+As $t$ decreases, the RDP curves shift downward and shrink, indicating that the tension between distortion and perception is more pronounced at lower bitrates.
 At higher bitrates, reconstructions converge toward the original images, achieving both low distortion and high perceptual quality.
 Note that the diffusion process is applied in the latent space, thus the supported $\rho$ ranges may differ from the $[0,1]$ interval defined in Theorem~\ref{Thm_Optimal_DP}.

 HiFiC and CDC occasionally outperform in one metric due to their targeted training losses, and DDCM achieves lower LPIPS at the cost of much higher BPP.
 However, these methods often suffer from performance degradation in other dimensions and lack the flexibility to navigate the RDP tradeoff dynamically.